Fodi-Daniel-Nyabade/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task-24,   script that lists all the files with a .gif extension in the current directory and all its sub-directories.

 Task-25,   decodes acrostics that use the first letter of each line.
+Task-26 , parses web servers logs in TSV format as input and displays the 11 hosts or IP addresses which did the most requests.